City Assessor's Page

 be eligible.
 For conflicts after Vietnam, you must have served

 on their soil to qualify.
-You must bring your DD-214 to the
+You will need to bring your DD-214 to the

 How is my real estate assessed?